Distributional GFlowNets with Quantile Flows: Benchmarking Experiments

 \subsection{Hypergrid}

 We investigate the hypergrid task from~\citet{Bengio2021FlowNB}.
 The space of states is a $D$-dimensional hypergrid cube with size $H\times \cdots\times H$ with $H$ being the size of the grid, and the agent is desired to plan in long horizon and learn from given sparse reward signals.
 The agent is initiated at one corner, and needs to navigate by taking increments in one of the coordinates by $1$ for each step.
-A special termination action is also available for each state.
+A special termination action is also available for each state. \rebuttal{The agent receives a reward defined by \Eqref{eq:grid_reward} when it decides to stop.} The reward function is defined by

+where $\mathbbm{1}$ is the indicator function and $R_0 = 0.001, R_1=0.5, R_2=2$.
+From the formula, we could see that there are $2^D$ modes for each task, \rebuttal{where a mode refers to a local region (which could contain one or multiple states) that achieves the maximum reward value}.

 The environment is designed to test the GFlowNet's ability of discovering diverse modes and generalizing from past experience.
-All numerical results are averaged across $4$ random seeds in this work.
 We use $\ell_1$ error between the learned distribution probability density function and the ground truth probability density function as an evaluation metric.
-Besides, the number of modes discovered is also used for quantifying the exploration ability.
+Besides, the number of modes discovered \rebuttal{during the training phase} is also used for quantifying the exploration ability.
 In this task there are $2^D$ modes for each task.
 We compare the QM algorithm with previous FM and TB methods, plus we also involve other non-GFlowNet baselines such as MCMC.

 \Figref{fig:grid_results} demonstrates the efficacy of QM on tasks with different scale levels, from $8\times 8\times 8$ to $20\times 20\times 20\times 20$.
 We notice that TB has advantage over FM for small scale problems ($8\times 8\times 8$) in the sense of lower error, but is not as good as FM and QM on larger scale tasks.
 Regarding the speed of mode discovering, QM is the fastest algorithm with regard to the time used to reach all the diverse modes.
 We also test PPO~\citep{Schulman2017ProximalPO} in this problem, but find it hardly converges on our scale level in the sense of the measured error, thus we do not plot its curve.
 We also examined the exploration ability under extremely sparse scenarios in \Figref{fig:grid_sparse}.
 See \Secref{sec:grid_appendix} for details.
+To demonstrate the superiority against distributional RL baselines, we conduct experiments between distributional RL method and QM on hypergrid in \Figref{fig:rliqn_vs_qm}.